-The Womanizer Instagram has been reinstated after a devastating ban, just the latest in the worrying trend of Instagram penalizing accounts promoting sexual health and empowerment.
+The Womanizer Instagram has been banned AGAIN – just the latest in the worrying trend of Instagram penalizing accounts promoting sexual health and empowerment.
 This worrying trend of censorship can be seen across Facebook, Insta and other social media platforms, with Womanizer the latest sex positive company struggling with increasingly puritanical and reactionary censorship laws.
 Under Instagram’s current policy, a tasteful, high quality sex toy brand comes under the same category of “sexualized content” as hardcore pornography and sex work services.
 Banning that more extreme sexual content is a problem in itself – though a deeper conversation for another article – but just what exactly does Instagram think is going to happen if people have access to the kind of pro-sex, pro-women, pro-self-love content that Womanizer promote?
 Let’s take a look at the situation.

 Why is Womanizer Important?